-The Society of Biology is committed to ensuring equal opportunities in the Life Sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.
+The Society of Biology is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.

 Paul Richards discusses what the Learned Society community are doing to promote equality in STEM in his blog: 'Diverse initiatives to promote diversity in science, engineering and maths: Part 1'.

-The Society of Applied Microbiology now offers additional funds, as part of their conference attendance grants scheme, to cover child care costs that would be required to enable attendance.
+The Society of Applied Microbiology (SfAM) now offers additional funds, as part of their conference attendance grants scheme, to cover child care costs that would be required to enable attendance.

 The Physiological Society ran women in science sessions and launched their new women in physiology booklet at the IUPS conference in Birmingham in July 2013.
 The Physiological Society is also a member of the STEM Disability Transition Group.

 The Society for General Microbiology (SGM) has produced an equality and diversity statement and has established ways of working to ensure equality and diversity are included in all of its activities.
 The Society announced its new Inclusion Grants to support members who would not otherwise have the opportunity to attend the SGM Annual Conference.

 Other learned societies, including the Royal Society, Royal Society of Chemistry, Institute of Physics and Royal Academy of Engineering, are working on a wide range of diversity initiatives.
 The Society of Biology works alongside these organisations through our membership of the Athena Forum and the STEM Disability Committee.